 At one of her monthly "night rallies" for everyone that sold the product, she was asked to have her family speak on how we were a "Tupperware family."
 Instead of speaking on my assignment, however, I went into left field.
 I told jokes and humorous stories and anecdotes about the funny experiences with Tupperware in our family.
 I was a hit!
 These women were laughing hysterically.
 I had a room of 400 people in the palm of my hand and I loved it!
 At that moment, I knew that I had a talent for humor and it felt good.

 Unfortunately, I then became like the foolish man in the parable of the talents.
 I didn't do anything for about 20 years towards using my abilities to make people laugh.
 It took the tragedies to bring me out of my shell and begin to write up the jokes and funny experiences.
 It started about nine years ago, and has eventually evolved into where I am now.

 I'm about 90% finished with a book, my first true novel.
 It is about the funny experiences of a man who is the leader of the local men's organization in my church.
 Will it ever be published?
 I don't know; I'd like to see it in print.
 Will it make me rich?
 No. Will it make me famous and have women throw themselves at me?
 It is unfortunate, but...no.

-Writing that book, and writing for this website, however, will have helped me to develop what I see at a talent.
+Writing that book, and writing for this website, however, will have helped me to develop what I see as a talent.
 Both have been fun experiences and good learning experiences.
-Both have entertained me and my family and have brought some jokes and humor and laughter and maybe a little happiness to some people in the world.
+Both have entertained me and my family, and have brought some jokes and humor and laughter, and maybe a little happiness to some people in the world.
 If I've been able to do that, then I've been successful.

 So, that said, enjoy the Spoofing of this website and of "Jalapenoman."
 It's been a fun and wild ride, and I hope that something here can put a smile on your face.